NorskRegnesentral/skchange-tutorial-hydro/README.md

 Here's how to run the notebooks locally using [python virtual environment].
 This tutorial has only been tested on Windows using [VSCode].
-Appologies if some details are missing for other setups.
+Apologies if some details are missing for other setups.

 [VSCode]: https://code.visualstudio.com/
 [python virtual environment]: https://docs.python.org/3/tutorial/venv.html